 In order to analyze exposure and vulnerability within the area of projected landfall, we looked at 152,000 properties surrounding Beaumont and Lake Charles, two cities in the path of Hurricane Laura.
-We did this by leveraging our scalable AI infrastructure to interrogate geospatial imagery of the area.
+We did this by leveraging our scalable AI infrastructure to analyze imagery captured by our partner, Nearmap.

 Over 49,000 of those homes lie in Calcasieu and Cameron parishes and are in Laura’s direct path in Louisiana.
 These homes are forecasted to see the brunt of hurricane-force winds, centering in and around Port Charles.
 Another 103,000 homes within Cape’s analysis sample were across Jefferson, Hardin, and Orange counties in Texas, which could also see extremely high hurricane-force winds.

 A look at the housing stock in these coastal counties allows us to better understand overall vulnerability to these hurricane-force winds at landfall.
 Our previous analysis of Hurricane Irma — primarily a wind event — showed a direct link between Roof Condition Rating and the likelihood and severity of loss.